Chords + Lyrics | Build Me Up Buttercup

 | D | A | G F#m Em D |

-To get detailed information about exactly how to play these chords, you need TAB, here’s a link: Build Me Up Buttercup – Guitar Lesson with TAB.
+To get detailed information on how to play these chords, you’ll need TAB—here’s the link: Build Me Up Buttercup – Guitar Lesson with TAB.

-Once you’ve got your parts together, use this chord chart I’ve put together for you – and your band mates!
+Once you’ve got your parts together, use the chord chart below to keep the entire band locked in.

 Build Me Up Buttercup Chord Chart | PDF + iReal Pro Download

-I’ve got two versions of this chord chart for you to download.
-One is a simple PDF, the other is in the format I made it, iReal Pro.
+I’ve made two versions of this chord chart available for you to download—one as a straightforward PDF, and the other in iReal Pro format.

 Build Me Up Buttercup TAB | Course Preview

-As a preview (and to prove how this is possible), here’s the intro.
+As a preview (and to show exactly how this can be done), here’s the intro.

 The Foundations’ signature song

-It was their second big hit after Baby, Now That I Found You.
-By this time, they had a new lead singer and tensions within the band had started to grow—but success kept them together.
+Following their earlier hit Baby, Now That I Found You, Build Me Up Buttercup marked the band’s second major success.
+By this time, they had a new lead singer, and tensions were beginning to rise—but their success kept them together.

-Written by the band’s producer, Tony Macaulay—who also penned their previous hit—it became the song most associated with The Foundations, even helping to hold the band together and later reunite them.
+The single charted at #1 in the U.S., Canada, and Australia, and reached #2 in the U.K., cementing its status as a smash.
+Written by producer Tony Macaulay—who also crafted their previous hit—it became the song most closely associated with The Foundations, helping to hold the band together and later reunite them.

-Study the chords, lyrics and chord chart above to see how The Foundations’ defining song was put together!
+Study the chords, lyrics, and chord chart above to see how The Foundations’ defining song was constructed!

 Build Me Up Buttercup Chords: Continue Learning